Dominic Barrett: Perfect Games

 To date, Barrett has bowled 65 perfect 300 games in professional competition, including 18 on the PBA Tour.

 Achievements

-Barrett has 13 European Bowling Tour (EBT) titles to his name as of the end of the 2019 season, plus eight PBA titles through the 2019 season.
+Barrett has 13 European Bowling Tour (EBT) titles to his name as of the end of the 2019 season, plus ten PBA titles as of 2024.

 2008

 Barrett was the EBT ranking runner-up in 2008.

 2009

 In the first stage of the World Tenpin Masters, Barrett won 2–0 against Guy Caminsky from South Africa.
 In the second stage of the tournament, Barrett won 2–0 against Paeng Nepomuceno from the Philippines.
 In the third stage, he defeated Finnish bowler Osku Palermaa 2–0.

 He then beat Chris Barnes in the semifinals with a two-game score of 490.
 In the end, Barrett won the World Tenpin Masters at the Barnsley Metrodome with a 505 over two games, beating his opponent Jason Belmonte of Australia.
 Barrett would also win the Weber Cup with Team Europe this year.